Drug and Alcohol Procedure

 Purpose

-In line with the expectations of many New Zealand industries and organisations, the Otago Polytechnic Business Division (Otago Polytechnic) has implemented this procedure to ensure the health and safety of all staff (kaimahi), learners (ākonga), contractors, and visitors, while conducting Otago Polytechnic activities.
+In line with the expectations of many New Zealand industries and organisations, Otago Polytechnic has implemented this procedure to ensure the health and safety of all staff (kaimahi), learners (ākonga) and visitors, including external contractors undertaking work for Otago Polytechnic, while conducting Otago Polytechnic activities.

-Many of Otago Polytechnic’s activities involve high-risk situations where clear thinking, decision-making, and machinery operation need to be conducted safely.
-These activities cannot be compromised.
-Otago Polytechnic has zero tolerance for the misuse or abuse of alcohol and/or illegal/controlled drugs, possession and/or use of illegal/controlled drugs/substances, or intoxication on all campuses/learning sites.
+Otago Polytechnic has a zero tolerance for the misuse or abuse of alcohol and/or illegal/controlled drugs, possession and/or use of illegal/controlled drugs/substances, or intoxication on all campuses/learning sites.

-Note: Otago Polytechnic will only act if it believes a reasonable cause exists. e.g., if a kaimahi, ākonga, contractor or visitor’s actions and behaviours suggest they may be under the influence of alcohol or drugs.
+Note: Otago Polytechnic will only act if it believes a reasonable cause exists. e.g., if kaimahi, ākonga or visitor’s actions and behaviours suggest they may be under the influence of alcohol or drugs.

 Compliance